scapix-com/example1/README.md

 On the fly code generation to bridge C++ to `Java`, `Objective-C`, `Swift`, `Python` and `JavaScript` (Emscripten).

-1. Change your C++ files and press "Build" in the IDE.
+1. Change your C++ code and build your project (bindings generated as part of the build).
-2. Call newly added C++ code from Java, Objective-C, Swift or Python.
+2. Call newly changed C++ code from Java, Objective-C, Swift, Python or JavaScript.

 ### Install